Subansiri River: Tsari Chu

 Tsari Chu (洛河 (Luò hé), "Lo River"; known as Lensi River in Arunachal Pradesh) rises near the village of Chosam in Tibet and flows east for about 25 miles till the town of Migyitun, where it turns south.
 It merges with the Subansiri at Gelensiniak.
 The district of Tsari, consisting of the Tsari Chu valley and its vicinity, is considered holy ground by the Tibetans.
 No animals are killed and no food is grown in these areas, with the exception of Migyitun.

 The holiness comes from the Dakpa Sheri mountain peak at the centre of the Tsari district, considered the home of the Buddhist Tantric deity Demchok (Chakrasamvara) and his consort Dorje Phagmo (Vajravārāhī).
 The pious Tibetans used to carry out a wide circumabulation (called rongkor or "ravine circuit") around the mountain once every 12 years, during the monkey year.
 They traversed the valley of the Tsari Chu river until its junction with Subansiri, and returned via the Subansiri and Yume Chu valleys.
 The last such circumambulation took place in 1956, after which the Sino-Indian border conflict has put an end to the practice.

 History

 The 1950 Assam–Tibet earthquake caused landslides blocking the flow of Subansiri at Gerukamukh.
 After three days the blockade broke causing a massive flash flood.
 Over the years flooding of the river has caused loss to livelihood and life.

 Lower Subansiri Dam

 The Lower Subansiri Dam or The Lower Subansiri Hydro-Electric Project is an under construction dam gravity dam on the river.
-The dam is seen as a problem and many organisations are protesting against it.
+The dam is seen as a problem with environmental and social impacts and many organisations are protesting against it.
 The River is a fiction book based on the issue and displays the issue as viewed by common Assamese people through its imaginary dolphins, fishes, and human characters.